bhauman/bhauman.github.com/drafts/housing-bubble.md

 There is the strain of knowing which parts go where but you literally can use a soccer ball as your model.
-Seriously, you can have one on hand to know wether you are currently making an hexagon or a pentagon.
+Seriously, you can have one on hand to know whether you are currently making an hexagon or a pentagon.

 ## More patterns

 A few other patterns are needed to finish the shell.
 These patterns are based on the original three patterns.

-If you refer back to the dome diagram you will notice that the bottom row of triangles is truncated to allow the dome to sit on a flat surface.
+If you refer back to the dome model you will notice that the bottom row of triangles is truncated to allow the dome to sit on a flat surface.
 These bottom row patterns are simply truncated versions of two of the previous layouts.